sidt36/ED5215-Path-Planning-Project---RCM/README.md

 **Tejas Rao - ME19B179**

 Various Path Planning Algorithms implemented to solve the issues related to RCM (Remote Centre of Motion) of a surgical robot.
 All the simulations are done using the KUKA iiwa 7 robot package on Gazebo.

+The base code is obtained from : https://github.com/IFL-CAMP/iiwa_stack

+The modified URDF is obtained from the inspire lab at IIT Madras.